domenic/unhandled-rejections-browser-spec/README.md

 ECMAScript contains an implementation-defined HostPromiseRejectionTracker(_promise_, _operation_) abstract operation.
 User agents must use the following implementation.

 This implementation results in promise rejections being marked as **handled** or **unhandled**.
-These concepts parallel the same ones for [script errors](https://html.spec.whatwg.org/multipage/webappapis.html#concept-error-handled).
+These concepts parallel handled and not handled for [script errors](https://html.spec.whatwg.org/multipage/webappapis.html#concept-error-handled).

 1. If _operation_ is `"reject"`,
     1. Add _promise_ to the about-to-be-notified rejected promises list.
-    1. Queue a task to notify about rejected promises.
 1. If _operation_ is `"handle"`,
     1. If the about-to-be-notified rejected promises list contains _promise_, remove _promise_ from the about-to-be-notified rejected promises list and return.
     1. If the outstanding rejected promises weak set does not contain _promise_ then return.